-However, you also realize that maintaining H-1B status is important to the employee's ability to stay in the U.S. lawfully, and that your continued employment of that person is crucial to his or her status.
-Let's take a look at how to respond to an H-1B employee's leave request.
+However, you also realize that maintaining H-1B status is important to some employee's ability to stay in the U.S. lawfully, and that your continued employment of H-1 employees is crucial to their status.
+Let's take a look at how to respond to an H-1B employee's request for a leave of absence.

-As the employer, you need to be thinking about the rules that govern when you need to pay the H-1B worker's wages.
-The general rule under the Department of Labor's (DOL) regulations that govern the wage component of the H-1B visa is that you need to pay the worker for the entire time you have him or her on the payroll, even if you "bench" him or her (in other words, place the worker in nonproductive status) where there is not a fee-generating project.
+As the employer, you need to be thinking about the rules governing when you need to pay the H-1B worker's wages.
+The general rule under the Department of Labor's (DOL) regulations that govern the wage component of the H-1B visa is that you need to pay H-1B workers for the entire time you have them on the payroll, even if you "bench" them (in other words, place them in nonproductive status) where there is not a fee-generating project.
 The DOL's regulations require you to pay the worker's wages in that situation, because it was your decision, not the employee's, not to perform productive work.

 The exception to the wage requirement is when it's the employee's decision not to work.
 In that situation, you might not need to pay the H-1B worker's wages.
 The DOL regulations provide several specific examples of when this applies, for example: